 Early History of the Balnavis family

-Another 191 words (14 lines of text) covering the years 1539, 1597 and 1587 are included under the topic Early Balnavis History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Balnavis research.
+Another 96 words (7 lines of text) covering the years 1539, 1597, 1587, 1579, 1513, 1542 and 1538 are included under the topic Early Balnavis History in all our PDF Extended History products and printed products wherever possible.

 Balnavis Spelling Variations